 Have you ever seen a scorpion in the dark?
-Did you notice they are glowing in a bright blush green color under the starlight?
+Did you notice the glow in a bright blush green color under the starlight?
 Are you wondering what causes scorpions to glow in the dark?
-Well, then you are at the right spot.
+Well, then, you are at the right spot.

-Scorpions are deadly and lethal creatures that have amazing traits.
-Not only are they stinging arachnids, but they can survive even the harshest of climates.
+Scorpions are deadly creatures that have amazing traits.
+Not only are they stinging arachnids, but they can survive even in the harshest climates.
 They live 25 years longer than cockroaches and survive up to 48 hours without oxygen.

-These dangerous creatures can eat anything to survive that is even other scorpions.
+These dangerous creatures can eat anything to survive, even other scorpions.
 Lastly, scorpions glow in an incredible light at night.
-The reason behind scorpion glowing is actually mysterious as no one hasn’t been able to find a logical explanation.
+The reason behind the scorpion glowing is actually mysterious, as no one hasn’t been able to find a logical explanation.

-However, it is something strong, as when a scorpion is conserved in the alcohol, the alcohol itself glows.
-Some people suggest that the glow of scorpion is accidental because of some chemicals, while few believe it’s actually to lure their prey.
+However, it is vital, as when a scorpion is conserved in the alcohol, the alcohol itself glows.
+Some people suggest that the glow of scorpions is accidental because of some chemicals, while few believe it’s actually to lure their prey.

-But neither of the two reasons have ever been tested.
+But neither of the two reasons has ever been tested.

 Why Do Scorpions Glow In The Dark?

-All scorpions are said to glow under ultraviolet light such as moonlight or blacklight.
-They glow in a blue-green through a substance found in their hyaline layer, an extremely thin but tough coating on the scorpion’s exoskeleton referred to as cuticle.
+All scorpions glow under ultraviolet light, such as moonlight or black light.
+They glow in a blue-green through a substance found in their hyaline layer, a skinny but tough coating on the scorpion’s exoskeleton referred to as cuticle.

-This substance reacts to the UV light and glows brightly for a relatively long time.
-Further, the hyaline layer is extremely sturdy and survives for millions of years.
+This substance reacts to UV light and glows brightly for a relatively long time.
+Further, the hyaline layer is exceptionally sturdy and has survived for millions of years.

 Many scientists have found out that after a scorpion sheds its shell, it doesn’t shine until the shell basically hardens again.
-According to Dr.Scott A Stockwell, a scorpion expert, this means the matter that causes the shine is a result of the hardening process.
+According to Dr.Scott A Stockwell, a scorpion expert, this means the matter that causes the shine results from the hardening process.

 Basically, the hyaline layers of the scorpion absorb the long wavelength of ultraviolet light and radiate it back in various wavelengths that can be seen at night as the green-blue gleam.